thought-machine/please/README.md

 You'll need to have Go 1.9+ installed to build Please although once built it can target any version from 1.5+ onwards.

-You will also need to have Java 7 or above installed to build some of the helper programs.
-Optional dependencies for various tests include Python, unittest++ (`sudo apt-get install libunittest++-dev`), clang, gold and docker - none of those are required to build components so their tests will be excluded if they aren't available.
+Optional dependencies for various tests include Python, Java, unittest++ (`sudo apt-get install libunittest++-dev`), clang, gold and docker - none of those are required to build components so their tests will be excluded if they aren't available.

 If you'd rather not worry about installing the dependencies, we provide a prebuilt Docker image based on Ubuntu which is capable of building